 We get asked a lot of seasonal air conditioning questions at All Systems Mechanical.
 As you might imagine, the advice for air conditioning near Santa Clarita is a bit different from what you might expect up in Bozeman, Montana.
-We often get asked the question, “should I cover my air conditioner in the winter?”
-To be honest, the real answer depends on what part of the country you live in, but if you have read some of our posts then you know that we take pride in the fact that we don’t mince words.
+We often get asked the question, “should you cover your air conditioner in the winter?”
+To be honest, the real answer depends on what part of the country you live in, but if you have read some of our posts, then you know that we are a small, U.S. Veteran-Owned heating and air conditioning company, and take pride in the fact that we don’t mince words.
 So, to avoid disappointment the answer to your question is, probably not.
-It probably is not necessary to cover your air conditioner in the winter, or during any other time of the year for that matter.
-But for those who are not easily satisfied, this article will address the reasons why it is not necessary to cover your air conditioner in the winter, the few occasions in which it might be a good idea to drag out a cover, and how to cover your air conditioner if need be.
+It probably is not necessary to cover your air conditioner in the winter, or during any other time of the year, for that matter.
+But for those who are not easily satisfied, this article will address the reasons why it is not necessary to cover your air conditioner in the winter, the few occasions in which it might be a good idea to drag out a cover, and how to cover your air conditioner if needed.

 There are a couple of other reasons that it is not desirable to cover your air conditioning unit, many of which might not be that obvious to you: